StepanTheFlowey/brickman/README.md

 ========

 The ev3dev Brick Manager.

-Customised by my own opinion:
+Changes from original:
 * Open Roberta Lab removed.
-* UI Design changed.
+* UI design changed.
-* All LEDs are now set to show disk activity by default.
+* All LEDs are now showing disk activity by default.
-* Compilation with LTO enabled.
+* Compilation with LTO.

 Hacking
 -------